 Welcome to my home page.
-I am a Professor of Computer Science and Engineering at The Ohio State University.
+I am a Professor and University Distinguished Scholar of Computer Science and Engineering at The Ohio State University.
 I lead the Network-Based Computing Research Group.

 My contact address is: